-- A PC in one location can get data from a SNAP PAC at another location. - You can use groov on a computer or mobile device far away from your control system. - A mobile device with cellular service (which goes through the Internet) can use the cellular network if it can't reach the wireless LAN.
+- A computer in one location can get data from a control system at another location. - You can use groov on a computer or mobile device far away from your control system. - A mobile device with cellular service (which goes through the Internet) can use the cellular network if it can't reach the wireless LAN.